 In addition you will receive:

 As part of Project TEN, Israel Corps participants pay only $1,100 (about $9 per day), which covers most meals, accommodations, activities, travel seminars, and more.

-American and UK participants can register with Israel Pathways and apply for a Masa grant that will make the trip especially affordable.
+American and UK participants can apply for a Masa grant that will make the trip especially affordable.